rptb1/tammy-norie/rule/generic.rst

 therefore combat complexity at every turn, or it will overwhelm us and we will lose.

-_`.justification-sources`: The main purpose of this rule, combined with the `.other`_ rule, is to ensure that decisions are justified in terms of customer needs.
+_`.just.sources`: The main purpose of this rule, combined with the `.other`_ rule, is to ensure that decisions are justified in terms of customer needs.
 This improves quality by directing all decisions towards customer need.